ukparliament/egg-timer/README.md

-# egg-timer

-Egg timer.
+# The Egg Timer — powered by House of Commons librarians

-## What does the egg timer do
+## What does the egg timer do?

 The [Egg timer](https://parliament-egg-timer.herokuapp.com/) application has a number of features: